April Winchell: Internet

 In October 2009, Winchell (under the pseudonym "Helen Killer") launched Regretsy, a blog website which satirized Etsy.
 Within four days, the site had received nearly 90 million hits.
 This huge viral success caught the attention of Random House, who subsequently won a bidding war to publish a book based around the Regretsy website.
 The book, which was published April 6, 2010, features humorous and bizarre crafts and artwork from several different artists, as well as essays about Winchell's personal life, childhood and own crafting failures.
 As of March 1, 2012, the Regretsy site had raised over $200,000 for charitable causes.
 The popularity of Regretsy's "Not Remotely Steampunk" section even inspired a viral "chap hop" music video.
 Winchell ceased updating Regretsy on February 1, 2013.

 Winchell made several appearances on early episodes of the internet broadcast series "Talk Radio One," interviewed by former Los Angeles radio personality Marc Germain.
 She became a weekly guest on the series beginning in 2017.

 Other work

-Winchell worked on the 1996 video game Toonstruck in which she voiced a number of characters including Ms. Fit, Polly, Punisher Polly and Dr. Payne's Receptionist.
-Not only did she voice the characters but she has also worked as casting and dialogue director for the game.
+Winchell worked as a voice director for the 1996 video game Toonstruck and voiced Ms. Fit, Polly, Punisher Polly and Dr. Payne's Receptionist.
 She also worked as a punch writer for Recess: School's Out and wrote three episodes of the American sitcom Roseanne.